 Landmine Shoulder Press Sets, Reps, and Intensity

-Below are sets, reps, and weight (intensity) recommendations for athletes to program the landmine press with.
+Below are recommendations for sets, reps, and weight (intensity) for the landmine shoulder press.
 The below guidelines are simply recommendations and can be altered to fit your specific goals.

 To Gain Muscle

 If you’re looking to pack mass into your delts, chest and arms, aim to perform more volume with a moderate amount of weight.

 - Do 3–5 sets of 6 to 10 repetitions, OR -2-4 sets of 12–15 repetitions.